Mitigating Simulator Dependence in AI Parameter Inference for the Epoch of Reionization: The Importance of Simulation Diversity: Method

 Because every reionization history was initialized with a unique random seed, there is no cross-contamination of density field information across different splits of the data.
 This is essential to prevent the AI model from learning to look for specific regions of structure in the data (\citealt{Sooknunan2024}).
 This is even the case with the subdivided Dataset \miz\ lightcones, as the four quadrants of the xy plane across which each lightcone was split were not correlated in any way.

 For models trained on multiple simulators, the size of the training dataset was limited to 2400 cubes by splitting the pool of training data proportionally between the represented simulators, i.e., models trained on data from two simulators had training datasets composed of 1200 data cubes from each, and models trained on data from three simulators had training datasets composed of 800 data cubes from each.
+This choice was made to control for the size of the training dataset, which is known to impact model performance.
+This dataset splitting was not done for the test and validation sets, which were kept at 280 data cubes per simulator.
+This was done so that the performance of each model on the test data from each simulator could be equivalently compared.